wp-plugins/belcoio/readme.txt

 1. Customer card, instantly see all customer information when you receive or make a call.

 == Changelog ==

 = 0.3.4 =
+- Test with latest WP 4.2
+- Some code refactoring

+= 0.3.4 =
 - Moved client css to cdn.